Bermuda, Canada prepare for storm as Puerto Rico struggles

 Associated Press

-CAGUAS, Puerto Rico (AP) — Bermuda and Canada’s Atlantic provinces were preparing for a blast from Hurricane Fiona even as authorities struggled Thursday to open roads for people left stranded and without power by the storm’s devastating blow to Puerto Rico.
+SAN SALVADOR, Puerto Rico (AP) — Bermuda and Canada’s Atlantic provinces were preparing for a blast from Hurricane Fiona even as Puerto Rican authorities struggled Thursday to open roads for people left stranded and without power by the storm’s devastating blow.

+The storm was expected to still be at Category 4 force when it passes close to Bermuda overnight, and its outer bands were already reaching the British territory in early afternoon.

 “It’s going to be a very large storm when it does make landfall,” said Bob Robichaud, warning preparedness meteorologist for the Canadian Hurricane Centre.
 “This is going to cover a fairly large area.”

+At least five landslides cover the narrow road to her community in the steep mountains around the northern town of Caguas.
+The only way to reach the settlement is to climb over thick hills of mud, rock and debris left by Fiona, whose floodwaters shook the the foundations of nearby homes with earthquake-like force.

+“The rocks sounded like thunder,” recalled Vanessa Flores, a 47-year-old school janitor.
+“I’ve never in my life heard that.
+It was horrible.”

-Meanwhile officials in Puerto Rico were working with religious groups, nonprofits and others on foot braving landslides, thick mud and broken asphalt to bring food, water and medicine to people in need.
-They were under pressure to clear a path so vehicles can enter isolated areas soon.
+Officials have been working with religious groups, nonprofits and others to bring food, water and medicine to people in need, but they are under pressure to clear a path for vehicles.

-Nino Correa, commissioner for Puerto Rico’s emergency management agency, estimated that at least six municipalities across the island had areas cut off by Fiona, which struck as a Category 1 hurricane.

-Manuel Veguilla said he had been unable to leave his neighborhood in the north mountain town of Caguas since Fiona swept in on Sunday.
+At least one elderly woman who relies on oxygen was evacuated on Thursday by city officials who were working under a pelting rain to clear paths to the San Salvador community.

+Ramiro Figueroa, 63, said his bedridden 97-year-old bedridden father refused to leave their home despite insistence from rescue crews.
+The road to their homes is blocked by mud, rocks, trees and his sister’s pickup, which was washed down the hill during the storm.

 “I cannot throw those rocks over my shoulder,” he said.

-Like hundreds of thousands of other Puerto Ricans after Fiona, Veguilla had no water or electricity service, but said there is a natural water source nearby.
+Like hundreds of thousands of others, Veguilla has no water or electricity service, but said there is a natural water source nearby.

+Danciel Rivera, 31, arrived in rural Caguas with a church group and tried to bring a little cheer by dressing as a clown.

+“That’s very important in these moments,” he said, noting that people are still struggling in the aftermath of Maria.
+“A lot of PTSD has reared its head these days.”

+His huge clown shoes squelched through the mud as he greeted people, whose faces lit up as they smiled at him.

-Fiona sparked an islandwide blackout when it hit Puerto Rico’s southwest region and some 62% of 1.47 million customers remained without power Thursday, four days after the storm, amid an extreme heat alert issued by the National Weather Service.
+Fiona caused an island-wide blackout and some 62% of 1.47 million customers remained without power Thursday.
 A third of customers, or more than 400,000, did not yet have water service.

-The U.S. Federal Emergency Management Agency has sent hundreds of additional personnel to help local officials as the federal government approved a major disaster declaration and announced a public health emergency on the island.
+The U.S. Federal Emergency Management Agency has sent hundreds of additional personnel to help and the federal government approved a major disaster declaration and announced a public health emergency.

 Neither local nor federal government officials had provided an overall estimate of damage from the storm, which dropped up to 30 inches of rain in some areas.

-The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday morning.
-It was centered about 410 miles (660 kilometers) southwest of Bermuda, heading north-northeast at 15 mph (24 kph).
+The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday.
+It was centered about 345 miles (550 kilometers) southwest of Bermuda, heading north-northeast at 16 mph (26 kph).

+Hurricane-force winds extended outward up to 70 miles (110 kilometers) from the center and tropical-storm-force winds extended outward up to 205 miles (335 kilometers).

 Bermuda Premier David Burt sent a tweet urging residents to “take care of yourself and your family.
 Let’s all remember to check on as well as look out for your seniors, family and neighbors.
 Stay safe.”